chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 # Datadog Download, Installation, and Configuration
-We recommend to refer to DataDog [documentation](https://docs.datadoghq.com/agent/) on DataDog agent installation and configuration as well.
+We recommend to refer to Datadog [documentation](https://docs.datadoghq.com/agent/) on Datadog agent installation and configuration as well.

 ### Datadog Download and Installation